How to Sing with a Microphone

 How do I avoid mic handling noise?

-Do I need vocal training to use a mic right?
+Do I need vocal training to use a mic properly?

+Yes.
 Absolutely.
+A microphone amplifies everything.
 If your breath, tone, or control are off, the mic will pick it up.
 Strong vocals make mic use easier and more expressive.

 Quick Mic-Singing Checklist